Bald Eagle Facts

 Bald Eagle Distribution, Habitat, and Ecology

-Fortunately, this particular avian has a decided advantage over some competitors.
+Fortunately, this highly evolved avian possesses a decided advantage over many of its competitors.
 It quickly proved itself to be highly adaptable to a variety of habitat types.
-Due to this trait, it can, and often does, live in bayous, deciduous forests, and even the Sonoran Desert.
+Due to this advantageaous trait, it can, and often does, live in bayous, deciduous forests, and even the Sonoran Desert.

-The beautiful animal additionally holds yet another distinction.
+The beautiful animal additionally holds yet another character trait that sets it apart from its kin.
 It generally prefers to build its large nests in the tops of the tallest trees near a body of water.
 In fact, the amazing avian holds the distinction of building the largest nest of any bird in its range.

-In point of fact, these constructions hold a place in the record books.
-Its constructions remain the largest arboreal nests of any known animal.
-These may be as much as 13 ft (4 m) deep, 8.2 ft (2.5 m) wide.
-Quite amazingly, each can also weigh up to 2,000 lb (907 kg).
+In point of fact, these constructions actually hold a place in the record books.
+Its works of creation constitute the largest arboreal nests of any known animal.
+These sometimes measure up to 13 ft (4 m) deep, 8.2 ft (2.5 m) wide.
+Amazingly, each occasionally masses up to 2,000 lb (907 kg).

-Much like related species, the fabulous Bald Eagle evolved to feed entirely as a carnivore.
+Much like related species found around the world, the fabulous Bald Eagle evolved to feed entirely as a carnivore.
 It also feeds opportunistically, consuming a wide variety of prey.
 The majority of the prey of most individuals, though, remains comprised of numerous types of locally available fish.

-The awesome bird remains fascinating for one more reason.
+The awesome bird remains fascinating for yet one more distinguishing reason.
 Individuals of this species also typically mate for life.
-When the tiny offspring arrive, both parents care for the young, unlike some birds.
-Finally, this breathtaking bird can live up to 20 years in the wild.
+When the offspring eventually arrive, both parents care for the young, unlike some birds.
+In the wild, this marvelous creature has an average lifespan of 20 years.

 Species Sharing Its Range

-Check out our other articles on 5 Marvels of New Zealand and Australia, Gympie-Gympie, Lake Nakuru, Vietnamese Mossy Frog, Chatham Island forget-me-not
+Check out our other articles on 5 Marvels of New Zealand and Australia, Gympie-Gympie, Lake Nakuru, Vietnamese Mossy Frog, Chatham Island forget-me-not, Blue-lipped sea krait

 Leave a Reply